180047723/ECS7016P_TechDemo/README.md

 * The project was built using Unity Version 2020.3
 * Prefabs folder contains all the game objects + materials.
 * Dowload the files.
-* Open Unity3D
-* Drag the files into the Project window.
+* Open the files using Unity3D (Version 2020.3)
-* Inside the Scenes folder (Assets > Scenes > TechDemoScene) drag the Techdemo.unity file into the Hierarchy window.
+* Inside the Scenes folder (Assets > Scenes > TechDemoScene) press the Techdemo.unity file.
+* This shows the generator and agents as shown above.
-* This will show the different game objects and then you can play the scene.
+* This will also show the different game objects in the hierarchy window as shown below.

-The Hierarchy Window should look like this:

 ![image](https://user-images.githubusercontent.com/104271448/165041652-aa4ca4b2-5398-41f4-baed-60023587cd2b.png)